 Collecting data will allow us to specify the impact of each element and when it turns out to be most positive… or negative.

-The purpose of this index is to provide information to better manage one’s mood by adopting better behaviours and a better ability to deal with the things we can’t change… Because if our mood improves, there is a good chance that so will our happiness.
+The purpose of this index is to provide information to better manage one’s mood by adopting better behaviours and a better ability to deal with the things we can’t change… Because if our mood improves, there is a good chance that our happiness will too.